bbearce/code-journal/docs/notes/machine_learning/Coursera/Classification_IBM.md

 1. Pick a value for k.
 2. Calc distance to unknown case from allcases
 3. Select the k-obserservations ,............
-4. Predict the response of the unknown data point using the most poilar responsecale from the K-nearest neighbors
+4. Predict the response of the unknown data point using the most popular value response value  from the K-nearest neighbors

 Ex:
 Customer1 = {age: 34}